gordonjaychan1/UsamiRikaDojo/README.md

 IMPROVE

-Parallax hero — the photo scrolls slightly slower than the page for a depth effect

 WORKS
+Loading screen — the dojo name in gold pulses gently on a dark background for ~2 seconds, then fades away into the reveal of the title card
-updated english profile section blog post previews are nicely stacked as horizontal bars Staggered reveal of title card — the image loads first, then the kicker text, then the big title letters drop in one by one, then the tagline, then the buttons.
+Staggered reveal of title card — the image loads first, then the big title letters drop in one by one, then the tagline, then the buttons.
-Loading screen — the dojo name in gold pulses gently on a dark background for ~2 seconds while fonts load, then fades away into the hero animation
+Stat count-up — 1×, 5×, 7×, 3× count up from 0 when the red bar scrolls into view
-Scroll reveals — every major section (About, Achievements, Gallery, Instruction, Contact) fades up as it enters the viewport Stat count-up — 1×, 5×, 7×, 3× count up from 0 when the red bar scrolls into view Back to top — a small gold-bordered arrow appears in the bottom-right after scrolling 400px; click to glide back up Active nav highlight — the nav link for whichever section you're currently in turns bold with a red underline in addition to the red color
+updated english profile section blog post previews are organized nicely as exapndable horizontal bars Scroll reveals — every major section fades up as it enters the viewport Back to top — a small gold-bordered arrow appears in the bottom-right after scrolling 400px; click to glide back up Active nav highlight — the nav link for whichever section you're currently in turns bold with a red underline in addition to the red color
 Smooth scroll with offset — clicking nav links scrolls smoothly and lands perfectly below the fixed nav bar (no heading getting cut off)